Содержание

 pages included with BIND.

-/usr/share/doc/packages/bind/README.SuSE
+/usr/share/doc/packages/bind/README.SuSE contains

 up-to-date information about BIND in openSUSE.